Edwin L. Pittman

-Edwin Lloyd Pittman (January 2, 1935 – September 25, 2024) was an American jurist and politician who served as a justice of the Supreme Court of Mississippi from 1989 to 2001 and as chief justice from 2001 to 2004.
+Edwin Lloyd Pittman (January 2, 1935 – September 25, 2024) was an American jurist and politician who served as a justice and Chief Justice of the Supreme Court of Mississippi from 1989 to 2001 and as chief justice from 2001 to 2004.
 He also served as the state's attorney general, secretary of state, and treasurer.
 Pittman reached the rank of brigadier general in the Mississippi National Guard.

 Early life and education

 Pittman was born in Hattiesburg, Mississippi, on January 2, 1935.
 He received his Bachelor of Science degree from the University of Southern Mississippi in 1957 and his J.D. from the University of Mississippi in 1960.

 Political career

 Pittman was first elected to the Mississippi State Senate in 1964 and was reelected in 1968 from Forest County.
 In 1975, he was elected as the State's Treasurer.
 He was sworn in on January 14, 1976.

 In 1980, he was elected Mississippi's Secretary of State.
 In 1984, he was elected attorney general.

 Pittman ran for the 1987 Democratic nomination for governor, finishing fifth.